app-generator/sample-django-extended-user-profile/README.md

 # [Django User Profile](https://django-user-profile.appseed-srv1.com/)

-Django Sample project that allows registered users to edit their profile outside of the admin module. **Django User Profile** is provided on top of Django Volt, a popular open-source **[Django Template](https://appseed.us/admin-dashboards/django/)** provided by `Themesberg` and `AppSeed`.
-For newcomers, **Django** is the most popular Python-based web framework initially released in 2003 and currently a reference framework in web development.
+Django Sample project that allows registered users to edit their profile outside of the admin module. **Django User Profile** is provided on top of `Volt`, a popular open-source **[Django Bootstrap 5 Template](https://appseed.us/product/volt-dashboard/django/)** provided by `Themesberg` and `AppSeed`.
+For newcomers, **Django** is the most popular Python-based web framework initially released in 2003 and is currently a top-rated framework in web development.

 - 👉 [Django User Profile](https://django-user-profile.appseed-srv1.com/) - `LIVE Demo`
 - 👉 [Django Volt BS5](https://appseed.us/product/volt-dashboard/django/) - the original starter